openreplay/documentation/content/deployment/upgrade.md

   ```

 > **Note:**
 Manual overrides made to any app's configuration file (i.e. `openreplay/scripts/helm/app/<app>.yaml`) will be reset.
-So if you have any custom overrides, make sure to apply them to the new version prior to running the upgrade script.
+So if you have any custom overrides, like using an [external object storage service](/configuration/recordings-storage) for your recordings, make sure to apply them to the new version prior to running the upgrade script.

 ### Upgrade Tracker